Enjoy living a sustainable off-grid life in paradise, Hawaii, USA

 Description

-I am living out my dream of a more sustainable off-grid lifestyle, constantly learning, and putting into practice what I have learned from my own experiences volunteering.
+I'm living out my dream of a more sustainable lifestyle, constantly learning, and putting into practice what I have learned from my own experiences volunteering.
 I traveled in similar programs, and will again in the future, so I know what it's like to be a volunteer.
 I try to make the volunteer experience how I would have liked it.
-I try to give rides into town when I can, and you can share in some of my own adventures hiking, camping, snorkeling, going to the beach.
+I try to give rides into town when I can, and you can share in some of my own adventures including hiking, camping, snorkeling, going to the beach.

 If you're interested in volunteering please send a message that explains your relevant experience.
 If it's a potential fit, we'll schedule a call :)